fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-agentbased.md

 ![Icinga Web 2](./img/biti-ipm-icinga-agentbased-1.png)

-We will see our new checks (in Pending status) in the Icinga2 dashboard in the `Service Problems` card.
+We will see our new checks (in Pending status) in the Icinga2 Dashboard in the `Service Problems` card.

 ![Icinga Web 2](./img/biti-ipm-icinga-agentbased-2.png)